christophriepe/cassandra-retro/README.md

 ## intraOP

+The intraoperative data set, which accurately represents the condition of patients during surgery across a variety of different variables.
+The dataset consists of a total of x data points.

 ### Types

+All types represented in the intraoperative dataset with the corresponding number of recorded events.

 | ID   | Name         | Description                                  | Count     |
 | :--- | :----------- | :------------------------------------------  | :-------- |